mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 This is exactly what developers find exciting about generators.
 They actually allow you to introduce custom functionality to the code that looks very regular (apart from `yield` calls of course).

 And this functionality can be literally anything you want.
 Generators introduce a sea of endless possibilities and the only limitation are our imaginations!
+And in the following articles we will be exploring those possiblities.

 ## Conclusion

 In this article we've learned the basics of generators.
 How to create them, how to use `yield` keyword, how to consume them.

-We've also seen a potential use-case for the generator mechanism, which showed us why generators are so powerful.
+We've also seen a potential use-case for the generator mechanism, which showed us why generators are believed to be so powerful.

-I hope that those first exercises and examples got you excited.
+I hope that those first exercises and examples got you excited to learn more.
 We still have a lot to cover with regards to generators, so make sure to follow me on [Twitter](https://twitter.com/m_podlasin) to not miss those future articles.

 Thanks for reading!